sampsyo/home/_drafts/fpgaabstraction.md

 ## The Right Abstraction?

 I don’t know what abstraction should replace RTL for computational FPGAs.
-Practically, replacing Verilog may be impossible as long as the FPGA vendors keep their lower-level abstractions secret and their sub-RTL toolchains closed source.
+Practically, replacing Verilog may be impossible as long as the FPGA vendors keep their lower-level abstractions secret and their sub-RTL toolchains proprietary.
 The long-term resolution to this problem might only come when the hardware evolves, as GPUs once did:

 <p class="showcase">